 When it comes down to a discussion about insurance; either health, dental, vision or life is just about always at the front of the mind.
 There are more than enough affordable health care advertisements on both the radio and television than there were 15 years ago, but what about auto insurance?
 It seems as though it’s not a big topic anymore even though it’s something everyone with a motor vehicle would benefit from having.
 If you have kids who are currently learning to drive, will be soon or already behind the wheel.
 Ask yourself, wouldn’t it be easier to sleep at night without worrying about how you’re going to pay for that dent on the passenger side door from when your kid was attempting to reverse park next to another car in your driveway?
-Regardless of what type of car you drive,it’s always safer to be covered and protected in case you’re on the receiving end of another person’s mistake.
+Regardless of what type of car you drive, it’s always safer to get car insurance quotes and be covered and protected in case you’re on the receiving end of another person’s mistake.

 There are a few ways to get insurance, you can go into the office, call immediately on the phone or you can price check online first.
 Regardless of which option you choose to take, there is a point you will get to that breaks down some pretty important information with terms and values that can be a bit confusing.
 If you’re looking for some good, but cheap auto insurance, then you’re going to want to understand what these terms mean.

 We’ll start with deductible, which is the amount in damages that you will have to pay before the insurance company steps in and pays the rest.
 SAy there was an accident and the cost in damage repairs is $2,500.
 If your deductible is $500, then that is what you would need to pay before the insurance covers the other $2,000.
 Deductibles are paid per incidental situation.
 Now if your price of repairs does not exceed your deductible, then you will have to pay the full amount.